Webstrates/Webstrates/README.md

 * GET on `http://<hostname>/<webstrateId>/<versionOrTag>/?copy=<newWebstrateId>` will create a new webstrate with id `<newWebstrateId>` using version or tag `<versionOrTag>` of the webstrate `<webstrateId>` as prototype.
 If the `?copy` value is left out, a random id will be generated.
 * GET on `http://<hostname>/new?prototypeUrl=<someURL>&id=<newWebstrateId>` will create a new webstrate (either with a random id or `<nweWebstrateId>` if provided), containing the contents of `<someURL>`. `<someURL>` must be a fully qualified URL.

->**Note:** When using `prototypeUrl`, it is the _source code_ returned from the server that is being copied, not the DOM.
+When using `prototypeUrl`, it is the _source code_ returned from the server that is being copied, not the DOM.
 Therefore, when naively prototyping from another Webstrates server, the resulting webstrate created would contain the Webstrates server's `client.html`, not the actual webstrate.
 To overcome this, use the `?raw` parameter.

 **Legacy operations**